My Super Sweet Sixteen... Er, Fourteen

 We know what you're thinking.
 Miranda has no real life experience to speak of (hello, she's been on the isle since she was a baby), so her judgment is questionable at best.

-OK, we admit that Miranda is pretty naïve, but that's part of what makes such an endearing figure.
-In the play, she represents the guileless innocence of youth and, when she falls in love Ferdinand, her romantic union is the thing that will bring together Prospero and his former enemy, the King of Naples.
+Okay, we admit that Miranda is pretty naïve, but that's part of what makes her such an endearing figure.
+In the play, she represents the guileless innocence of youth and, when she falls in love with Ferdinand, her romantic union is the thing that will bring together Prospero and his former enemy, the King of Naples.